b3-exmo/b3-exmo.github.io/docs/Critical thinking/Falsifiability.md

 ### Moving goalposts
 *If you change the criteria of verifying a claim, anything can be true!*

-You want to examine the golden plates containing the original Book of Mormon text?
-The plates are gone now.
+You want to examine the golden plates containing the original Book of Mormon text? [[The Plates#What happened to the plates?|The plates are gone now]].
 Also they were written in [reformed Egyptian](https://www.churchofjesuschrist.org/study/scriptures/bofm/morm/9?lang=eng&id=p32-p33#p32), which totally exists.
 It's not in Hebrew, which could be cross-examined.
 You can't do any carbon dating, chemical analysis, linguistic study of this extraordinary language or anthropological examination of the [[logistical-problems#How many people died?|only bit of hard evidence]] that might have existed.

 You're upset that the Book of Abraham scrolls don't appear to have [[Book of Abraham|anything to do with Abraham]]?
 Well, there were other scrolls in the set, and *those* ones were written by Abraham.
-Or maybe none of it was a direct translation, and the funerary texts for a pedestrian regular guy acted as a catalyst for Joseph to receive the scripture through revelation.
+Or maybe none of it was a direct translation, and the funerary texts for a pedestrian regular guy acted as a catalyst for Joseph to receive the scripture *about Abraham* through revelation.
 It's fine.

 The Garden of Eden was in Jackson County Missouri?
 Well, the garden was geographically small, secretive, and it disappeared to test our faith.
 No way to prove that it *wasn't* in Missouri, so [[logical-fallacies#Fallacies|it has to be true]].
 I could just as easily claim that it was in [Muddy Fork, Arkansas](https://maps.app.goo.gl/Vpz8TyfpN2uigrfP7), and you would have no recourse against me, other than I didn't start a church 200 years ago.

 A global flood happened during Noah's prophetic leadership?
 Well, it wasn't *actually* global, and... uh... counter-evidence is just there to test our faith.

 Do you see the problem here?
 Nothing can prove these claims as false.
 It tautologically cannot fail, because there's no measurable proof for nor against it.
 Were I to claim that water boils at 100C at sea level and 80C at 1500m altitude, that is a falsifiable claim.
 Someone who lives at that altitude could measure the temperature of water when it boils and demonstrate that, while altitude does have an impact on water's boiling point, it's closer to 95C.
 My claim is falsified.
 It can be tested, there's a criteria of the claim being true, and also a criteria for it to be false.

+&nbsp;

 ## Claims by LDS leadership
 Have LDS church leaders made falsifiable claims that turned out false?
 I'll add more as I find them, but the first that comes to mind...